-When it comes to Business Intelligence, Microsoft Power BI and Tableau are the popular tools that stand out among other performers in recent times.
+When it comes to Data Visualization and Business Intelligence, Microsoft Power BI and Tableau are the popular tools that stand out among other performers in recent times.
 Both tools help organizations working in analytics use data visualization to get more in-depth data insights and make informed decisions.

 One of the significant differences between Power BI and Tableau is that Tableau, along with providing visualizations, helps in gaining a deeper understanding of the data.
 Whereas, Power BI is more focused on predictive modeling and reporting.